chapmanmong/Project2/README.md

 - Post data pre processing, Vader Sentiment analysis has been used to determine the sentiment for each of the stocks.
 - Linear Regression Model has been used to predict percent change in closing prices.
-- The Vader compound sentiment score of each media have been used as features (x).
+- The Vader compound sentiment score of each media and stock trading volumes have been used as features (x).
 - The percent change of closing prices is set as the target (y).
-- This dataframe has then been split into train and test data based on the limited data.
+- This dataframe has then been split into train and test data based on the limited data available.
 - The train data has been used to fit the model.
 - The test data has been used to predict.
 - The predictions have been visualised for comparison purposes.